SMPyBandits/SMPyBandits/longpaper.md

 - The code is [clean](http://banditslilian.gforge.inria.fr/logs/main_pylint_log.txt), and a special care is given to keep it compatible for both [Python 2](http://banditslilian.gforge.inria.fr/logs/main_pylint_log.txt) and [Python 3](http://banditslilian.gforge.inria.fr/logs/main_pylint3_log.txt).
 - The joblib library [@joblib] is used for the [`Evaluator`](http://banditslilian.gforge.inria.fr/docs/Environment.Evaluator.py) classes, so the simulations are easily ran in parallel on multi-core machines and servers [^nogpu].

-[^nogpu]:  Note that *AlgoBandits* does no need a GPU and is not optimized to run on a cluster.
+[^nogpu]:  Note that *SMPyBandits* does no need a GPU and is not optimized to run on a cluster.
 In particular, it does not take advantage of popular libraries like [numexpr](https://github.com/pydata/numexpr), [theano](http://www.deeplearning.net/software/theano/) or [tensorflow](https://www.tensorflow.org/).

 ### How to run the experiments ?